-Sewer back-up occurs when the city or municipal drainage system overflows and sends water back through the pipes and into your home.
-This may happen for a variety of reasons, but the most common is a great deal of water from rainfall or snow melt overwhelming the system.
-It can also be a result of a failure on the part of a sump pump or other system designed to deal with excess water.
-The water and sewage can come from various sources including a septic tank, sewer or storm drain.
+Sewer backup occurs when a city or municipal drainage system overflows and sends water back through the pipes and into your home — most likely your basement.
+This may happen for a variety of reasons, but the most common is severe weather, especially sudden downpours of rain that overwhelm the sewer system.
+Backups can also occur if a sump pump or backflow prevention valve hasn’t been installed, as both are designed to deal with excess water.
+A flood of water and sewage can come from the main sewer line or combined storm and sanitary sewers.

-Without this coverage added to your policy, you could discover that you have little to no coverage available in the event of a serious flood or even a local problem that results in a sewer back-up.
-Without the coverage, the cost of repairs can easily reach into the tens of thousands, and for the average homeowner this is an amount not readily available.
-The cost of adding the coverage to your policy is minimal in comparison to this and is a wise decision especially if you live in a location where sewer back-up is an issue.
-This coverage is optional, but in some cases your mortgage company may require that you carry it if you live in a high-risk area.
+Without this added policy coverage, you could discover you have little to no coverage in the event of a serious flood.
+The cost to repair a flooded basement can easily reach into the tens of thousands.
+Whereas the cost of adding sewer backup coverage to your policy is minimal in comparison to the repair costs, especially if you live in a location where sewer backup is an issue.
+Again, this coverage is optional, but it may be recommended by your home insurance provider if you live in a high-risk area.

 Prevention is always better than dealing with damage even if you do have the coverage in place to pay the claim.
-There are several things you can do to prevent sewer back-up from destroying your home and property:
+There are several things you can do to prevent sewer back-up damage in your home: